 Driving on public roads is prohibited, other than in the few exceptional cases provided for by law.

-You may cross a public road or drive on it only if:
+You may cross a public road or drive on it only if a road sign allows you to do so.

 You must register your all-terrain vehicle, even if it is only used on designated trails.